fluxx1on/finance_transaction_system/README.md

 # Finance transaction system
-In current time service awailable to provide money between two users with transaction.
-All transactions stacking on RabbitMQ queues and consuming by workers.
+This service is a simple version of virtual payment providing system.
+It's make simple to transfer money between different accounts.

 #### PostgreSQL Migrations